-There are currently a number of nationwide and regional documents providing guidelines on M&V that include sections on the use of statistical techniques.
-These include detailed guidelines such as those from DOE and ASHRAE, as well as brief sections on the subject in M&V requirements from various regional forward capacity markets.
-The bulk of these documents address sample design and analysis, as many regulating bodies have requirements for the precision of savings estimates given a stipulated confidence level.
+A number of nationwide and regional documents provide standards or guidelines on M&V that include the use of statistical techniques.
+These include the DOE Uniform Methods Project, the California Standard Practice Manual, NAESB standards, and detailed guidelines such as those from ASHRAE and ISO/RTOs, the Regional Technical Forum (RTF), and the Northeast Energy Efficiency Partnerships (NEEP).
+The bulk of these documents address sample design and analysis, as many regulating bodies have requirements for the precision of savings estimates, given a stipulated confidence level.